 Dr. Patrick received her Ph.D. from the University of Wales Trinity Saint David and her J.D. from California Western School of Law.
 She is admitted to practice law in California, the U.S. District Court in the Southern District of California, the U.S. Court of Appeals for the Ninth Circuit, and at the U.S. Supreme Court.

 Dr. Michael MacIntosh

 Deputy Director of Investigations and Training

 As a Certified Trainer through the International Critical Incident Stress Foundation (ICISF), Michael MacIntosh facilitates critical incident stress management (CISM) debriefings for law enforcement agencies across the nation.
 He has provided training to first responders in the United States and Mexico, and serves as a committee member for POST, the California Commission on Peace Officer’s Standards and Training.
-MacIntosh has been frequently requested to debrief and assist law enforcement agencies immediately following some of the nation’s gravest tragedies, including the Oklahoma City bombing, the World Trade Center attacks, the Aurora shootings, and the Newtown elementary school tragedy.
+MacIntosh has been personally and frequently requested to debrief and assist law enforcement agencies on-scene immediately following some of the nation’s gravest national tragedies, including the World Trade Center attacks, Oklahoma City bombing, the Aurora, Colorado theater shootings, and Newtown elementary school tragedy.